xdamah/swagger-xdamah-examples/README.md

 ### What is this repository for? ###

-* This reository  demonstrates capabilities of  Swagger Xadamah - https://github.com/xdamah/swagger-xdamah
+* This repository  demonstrates capabilities of  Swagger Xadamah - https://github.com/xdamah/swagger-xdamah

 ### Main Concept ###